 Our Curriculum

-The program offers students five small discussion-based seminars, two during the first-year and three upper-level interdisciplinary seminars.
+The program offers small discussion-based interdisciplinary seminars and reading courses in which students engage actively with each other and with professors.
 The senior year is dedicated to a year-long project of the student's own design under the guidance of a faculty committee shaped and selected by the senior Honor Scholar.

 INQUIRY |